ServiceStack/docs/docs/redis/getting-started.md

 For further information on using the `x` tool, refer to the [ServiceStack `x` tool documentation](https://docs.servicestack.net/dotnet-tool).

-This wraps up the installation and setup of the ServiceStack.Redis library in your project.
-In the next section, we will cover how to use this library to interact with your Redis server.

 ## Connecting and Using Redis Client Managers